Barney Schultz: Major League

-Schultz was strictly a relief pitcher, appearing in 227 games without any starts.
+Schultz was strictly a relief pitcher during his Major League career, appearing in 227 games without any starts.
 He was an early specialist in the knuckleball.
 He had two good years with the Cubs, then was traded to the Cardinals where he had his best season, 1964, with 14 saves (a significant quantity in those days) and a 1.64 earned run average.
-Probably his most visible moment was in Game 3 of the 1964 World Series, in which he gave up a game-winning home run to Mickey Mantle in the nationally televised Saturday game.
-However, he had been credited with a save in Game 1, and the Cardinals ultimately won the Series in seven games.